gragra33/Blazing.Mvvm/readme.md

 - `MvvmComponentBase`, `MvvmOwningComponentBase` (Scoped service support), & `MvvmLayoutComponentBase` for quick and easy wiring up ViewModels.
 - `ViewModelBase`, `RecipientViewModelBase`, & `ValidatorViewModelBase` wrappers for the [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/).
-- `MvvmNavigationManager` class and `MvvmNavLink` component for MVVM-style navigation, no more hard-coded paths.
+- `MvvmNavigationManager` class, `MvvmNavLink`, and `MvvmKeyNavLink` component for MVVM-style navigation, no more hard-coded paths.
 - Sample applications for getting started quickly with all hosting models.

 There are two additional sample projects in separate GitHub repositories: